 Hinduism teaches that while the deities appear in separate forms, these forms are part of one universal spirit called Brahman.
 The most important deiteis are Brahma, the creator; Vishnu, the preserver; and Shiva, the destroyer.
 In Hindu thought, man is not a separate entity, but is actually a part of Brahman.

 What are their needs?
 The Nepalese are held captive by the deception of their beliefs.
 Prayer is the key to reaching these precious people with the Gospel.

-Prayer Points * Pray that God will grant wisdom and favor to the missions agency that is currently working among the Nepalese of Myanmar.
+Prayer Points * Pray that God will grant wisdom and favor to missions agencies currently working among the Nepalese of Myanmar.

 * Pray that God will encourage the few known Nepalese who have converted to Christianity.